 - Text: If the underlying Look is a table, the data will return as text:

-2. Single Value Text: If the underlying Look is a Single Value visualization, the data will return as a text value:
+- Single Value Text: If the underlying Look is a single value visualization, the data will return as a text value:

-3. Image: If the underlying Look is a chart, the data will return as a image of the visualization:
+- Image: If the underlying Look is a chart, the data will return as an image of the visualization:

 Hiding Commands and Subfolders

-Hide a command or subspace by starting the name with
+Hide a command or subfolder by starting the name with

 [Hidden].
-For example, this subspace and this command will not be visible in the
+For example, this subfolder and this command will not be visible in the help menu:

 Lookerbot's help menu lists the available commands as well as a description of the dashboard that gets returned: